microsoft/BotBuilder-Samples/Node/intelligence-SimilarProducts/README.md

 ### Code Highlights

 Microsoft Bing Image Search API provides a number of modules that allows you to search by image.
 Check out the [reference](https://msdn.microsoft.com/en-us/library/dn760791.aspx) to know more about the modules available.
-In this sample we are using the 'SimilarProducts' module to get similar products of to an image, We set the 'modulesRequested' parameter set to 'SimilarProducts' `https://api.cognitive.microsoft.com/bing/v5.0/images/search?modulesRequested=SimilarProducts`
+In this sample we are using the 'SimilarProducts' module to get similar products to an image.
+We set the 'modulesRequested' parameter to 'SimilarProducts' `https://api.cognitive.microsoft.com/bing/v5.0/images/search?modulesRequested=SimilarProducts`

 The main components are: